oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Editorial updates (https://github.com/oauth-wg/oauth-transaction-tokens/issues/204)
 * Removed the requirement to encode parameters in based64url format
 * Rename the `purpose` claim to `scope`
+* Removed references to replacing transaction tokens, and added a note in the Security Considerations to clarify replacement concerns.

 ## Since Draft 05
 {:numbered="false"}